 1. It Supports Your Bones

-blood pressure regulation vitamin K (about 20 percent of the daily recommended value), which is essential for blood clotting and plays a role in supporting bone metabolism.
-“Consuming enough vitamin K is associated with The 15 Best Foods for Runners, as there are vitamin K-dependent proteins that play a role in the formation and metabolism of bone,” she adds.
+Ansari says one cup of this green offers a high source of vitamin K (about 20 percent of the daily recommended value), which is essential for blood clotting and plays a role in supporting bone metabolism.
+“Consuming enough vitamin K is associated with strong bone health, as there are vitamin K-dependent proteins that play a role in the formation and metabolism of bone,” she adds.

 Research also supports this idea that leafy greens promote bone health—something all runners need to keep clocking miles.